Key Takeaways

 - Verify the expected respiratory or renal compensation.
 The body attempts to normalize pH by adjusting the opposing system.
 Winter’s formula and other compensation equations predict what the secondary system should do; if the actual value deviates significantly from the prediction, a mixed disorder is present.

 - Assess oxygenation separately.
 PaO2 and SaO2 describe oxygenation status independent of acid-base balance.
-A patient can have normal acid-base values but still be hypoxemic-both must be evaluated.
+A patient can have normal acid-base values but still be hypoxemic, so both must be evaluated.

 - Apply clinical context.
 The same ABG values carry different meaning in a chronic COPD patient versus an acute pneumonia admission.
 Chronic respiratory disease patients may have higher PaCO2 and lower pH at baseline; these “abnormal” values represent their steady state.